williamcroberts/tpm2-tools-wiki/tool-porting-guide.md

 These fragments can be used in the man pages for each tool using the hack in the the Makefile.am that replaces `@COMMON_OPTIONS_INCLUDE@`, `@TCTI_OPTIONS_INCLUDE@` and `@TCTI_ENVIRONMENT_INCLUDE@` strings with the contents of these files.
 See the generic [rule to build man pages](https://github.com/01org/tpm2.0-tools/blob/master/Makefile.am#L202) in the Makefile.am for the `sed` command that does this replacement.
 An example man page that uses this mechanism can be found here: https://github.com/01org/tpm2.0-tools/blob/master/man/tpm2_dump_capability.8.in

+As each tool is ported over to use this new infrastructure the `--help` option will launch the `man` program to display the man page for the tool executed.
+This is intended to remove the rather large blocks of text we're embedding in the tool code currently and to reduce duplicate text across the man pages and the tool code.

 ###supported TCTIs
 The TCTIs supported by the tools build can be found by running `./configure --help` and looking for the lines that begin with `--with-tcti-*`.
 An example output looks like
 ```